quan612/TestLinkSimulation/README.md

 If you have a local set up TestLink server then:
 + Clone this project
 + Go to src\Redux\ApiHelpers.cs
++ Enter your host ~ TestLink endpoint address
-+ Enter your host and your api key
++ Enter your api key ~ Your TestLink api key associates with your user
 + Then on console:

 ```bash